mgdm/Mosquitto-PHP/README.md

 # Mosquitto-PHP

-This is an extension to allow using the [Mosquitto MQTT library](http://mosquitto.org) with PHP.
-See the examples/ directory for usage.
+This is an extension to allow using the [Eclipse Mosquitto™ MQTT client library](http://mosquitto.org) with PHP.
+See the `examples/` directory for usage.

 [![Build Status](https://travis-ci.org/mgdm/Mosquitto-PHP.svg?branch=master)](https://travis-ci.org/mgdm/Mosquitto-PHP)